mbonto/fewshot_neuroimaging_classification/README.md

 #### SimpleShot [3]
 Go to the SimpleShot folder.
 To train a backbone and evaluate the SimpleShot method on few-shot problems, have a look at the Train_and_evaluate notebook.
-To evaluate a baseline based on a nearest class mean classifier, have a look at the baseline notebook.
+To evaluate the performance of a nearest class mean classifier applied directly on the inputs, have a look at the Baseline_NCM notebook.
+To evaluate the performance of a logistic regression trained directly on the inputs, have a look at the Baseline_LR notebook.

 #### PT + MAP [4]
 Go to the SimpleShot folder.
 PT+MAP proposes a different way of solving few-shot problems based on the knowledge of other unlabeled samples (transductive setting).
 In this article, it relies on the backbone trained with SimpleShot.
 To evaluate PT+MAP method, have a look at the Train_and_evaluate notebook.